-If you are absent from the University for five days or less due to illness, you must self-certify the illness on your return to University by completing the online absence notification form available on the Portal under academic administration.
+If you are absent from the University for five days or less due to illness, you must self-certify the illness on your return to University by completing the online absence notification form.

-Alternatively, you should complete a self-certification form and email or hand it into your schools administrative office.
-If you are ill for more than five days, you need to provide a doctor's medical certificate to the administrative office immediately on your return to University.
+If you are ill for more than five days, you need to provide a doctor's medical certificate to your school SES team immediately on your return to University.

 Remember: it is your responsibility to catch up with missed work, lectures and other academic commitments.